Economics Improvement Fund

 assistance to those planning a teaching career in economics at the post-secondary level.
 The fellowships

-commemorate the Bingham's years at UNL (1955-1962) and particularly Professor Bingham's devotion to teaching
+commemorate the Bingham's years at Nebraska (1955-1962) and particularly Professor Bingham's devotion to teaching

 economics.
 Each fellowship supplements a graduate assistantship for one academic year.